 If your fleet ownership model is to lease your vehicles, you can still benefit from this contract.
 While leasing services are out of scope, your contracted/preferred leasing provider can purchase vehicles at AoG rates on your behalf and you benefit through better monthly leasing costs.

-The TCO for each vehicle is subject to a number of moving elements and as such we can’t accurately forecast savings based on the TCO.
-Reported savings is therefore calculated using the purchase price of the base vehicle (excluding On Road Costs (ORC) and accessories).
+The TCO for each vehicle is subject to a number of moving elements, which makes accurately forecast savings based on the TCO difficult.
+Reported savings are calculated using the purchase price of the base vehicle (excluding On Road Costs (ORC) and accessories).

-We have projected an average 7% savings (net of the administration fee) on the baseline market rate (the best rate available to agencies outside of AoG).
+We have projected an average 7% savings (net of the AoG administration fee) on the baseline market rate (the best rate available to agencies outside of AoG).
 The vehicles catalogue shows discounts from the recommended retail prices.

 Most AoG contracts include an administration fee.
 This fee is a simple, effective and transparent way of recovering the cost of developing, sourcing, implementing and managing AoG contracts.

-An administration fee of 1.5% applies to the base vehicle cost (excludes ORC and accessories) and is detailed in a separate line within the vehicles catalogue for each vehicle.
+An administration fee of 1.5% applies to the base vehicle cost (excluding on-road costs and accessories) and is detailed in a separate column within the vehicles catalogue for each vehicle.

 Suppliers collect the administration fee and pass it on to MBIE - agencies don't need to make any payments to MBIE.